fermyon/developer/content/wasm-functions/list-and-inspect.md

 ## Inspecting an Application

 Use the `spin aka apps info` command, to gather fundamental information about a Spin application deployed to your _Fermyon Wasm Functions_ account.
-The command requires the name of the desired application to be passed as an argument to the `--app` flag:
+The command requires the name of the desired application to be passed as an argument to the `--name` flag:

 <!-- @selectiveCpy -->